Skip to content

 • Permission rows live in the configuration schema alongside other MDM metadata.

-• Sensitive identifiers and assignment material are stored using hashed or otherwise protected representations.
+• Sensitive identifiers and assignment material are stored using hashed representations (no-one can read or edit them in database).

 YAML import/export